temcom/hifi-buildscripts/faq.md

 Interface won't run on my _whatever hardware I have_ with _whatever driver I have_.

+    Don't yell at me for this - it's so far outside anything that I can do anything about - platform of the glorious future, HMD needs "uber" hardware -- etc etc etc.

-    Sorry - Interface is exceedingly picky about OpenGL level (4.1/4.3 -- though I once saw a "hack" alowing it to run on 3.?, but, that's outside scope of wat I deal with here).
-Basically - if you're not running an Nvidia 9xx or 10xx series with Nvidia closed source drivers... good luck.
+    Interface is exceedingly picky about OpenGL level (4.1/4.5 -- though I once saw a "hack" alowing it to run on 3.?, but, that's outside scope of wat I deal with here and I'm far from sure it can still even be done).
+    Basically if you're not running an Nvidia 9xx or 10xx series with Nvidia closed source drivers... good luck.

 Why don't you support the Linux distribution *I* love instead of this crap you do?